 How much does it cost to live in France?
-Add up the numbers to see if France’s cost of living is affordable for expats and what budget you might need when moving.
+Add up the numbers to see if France’s cost of living is affordable for you and your family.

 The cost of living in France is higher than in neighboring western European countries; however, Paris is one of the main reasons for this.
 The rest of the country, particularly the countryside and the south of France, has a lower cost of living.